G-Deformations of maps into projective space: Projective -space

 \begin{theorem} $F:\Sigma\to \mathbb{P}(\mathbb{R}^{4})$ is deformable of order two if and only if there exists $\eta \in \Omega^{1}(\mathfrak{sl}(4))$, such that $\eta$ is closed,

 and $\eta\neq d\xi$ for any $\xi \in\Gamma \underline{\mathfrak{sl}(4)}$ satisfying $\xi |_{F^{(1)}}=0$ and $im\xi \le F$. \end{theorem}

 In Section~\ref{sec:projrev} we shall see that the deformability of a map into $\mathbb{P}(\mathbb{R}^{4})$ coincides with deformability of its contact lift.
 In that setting the triviality of deformations can be identified by the vanishing of a certain two-tensor.

-By using the gauge theoretic definition of $R$-/$R_{0}$-surfaces given in~\cite{C2012i}, one recovers the following classical result:
+After this equivalence is established, we see that second order deformability coincides with the gauge theoretic definition of \textit{projectively applicability} given in~\cite{C2012i}.